fmkra/next-server-pagination/README.md

 [![license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/fmkra/next-server-pagination/blob/main/LICENSE)
 [![npm version](https://img.shields.io/badge/npm-v1.0.0-brightgreen)](https://www.npmjs.com/package/next-server-pagination)

 Add pagination to your next.js app with one function.
-The library works with React Server Components, so you can limit data send to the client.
+The library works with React Server Components, so you can limit how much data you read from database and send to client.
 Page navigation is fully customizable.

 ## Installation